Master of Science in Medical Laboratory Science

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-- At least two years of prior work experience in a medical laboratory is preferred (include a resume of applicable work experience with School of Graduate Studies application).
+- Previous work experience as a MLS/CLS/MT is recommended (include a resume of applicable work experience with application).

 Students seeking the Master of Science degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Medical Lab Science Program.

-- A minimum of 33 semester credits as follows (see 'Curriculum' for course lists):
+- A minimum of 33 total semester credits as outlined in the Curriculum section

 All Foundation Courses are required for degree completion.
-Each course is offered at least annually.
+MLS 515 must be completed during the spring semester closest to degree completion.
 MLS 524 must be completed during the first or second fall semester of coursework.
-MLS 515 must be completed during the spring semester closest to degree completion.
 MLS 525 must be completed in the first semester of coursework.

 |MLS 515||Capstone in Medical Laboratory Science||2|